rsheldiii/BrainFunge/README.md

 ## `v:-1_$\:1+:0g1-\0p\>`

-the - command subtracts from the current data in the current data location.
+The `-` command subtracts from the current data in the current data location.
 The code is identical to two sections above, save that we subtract one from the data value instead.

 ## `v:-*27_$\:1+0g84*-,\>`